eshwariarumugam/DSA-Using-C/README.md

 - `Count_elements.c`

 #### 🔍 Examples Covered
--Iterating through elements using a loop
+- Iterating through all elements of an array
 - Finding the maximum element in an array
 - Counting the number of elements in an array